HarveyBates/Open-JIP/README.md

 }
 ```

-*Note* - This is usally done statically at the start of the program by adjusting the value of ```refVoltage``` to either 3.3 or 1.1 depending on you requirements.
+*Note* - This is usally done statically at the start of the program by adjusting the value of ```refVoltage``` to either 3.3 or 1.1 depending on your requirements.

-The number of bits for these readings can be changed via this command in the ```void setup()``` function:
+The number of bits for each reading can be changed via this command in the ```void setup()``` function:

 ```c++
 analogResolution(12); // 12-bit resolution